ryanorsinger/intro-to-machine-learning-workshop/handout.md

 - From edit mode, type the `esc` key to enter command mode.
 - Type `h` in command mode to get a list of keyboard shortcuts

-### Data Science Workflow
-1. Plan what questions you want to ask of the data.
-2. Acquire
-3. Prepare
-4. Explore
-5. Model
-6. Deliver/present findings

-### Vocabulary Key Terms

 ### Homework and next steps
-- `https://www.kaggle.com/ryanorsinger/101-exercises` for deep practice in Python fundamentals.
+- `https://www.kaggle.com/ryanorsinger/101-exercises` for deep Python practice.
-- Apply if you're interested in the program.
+- *Data is the new oil*, so sharpen your data skills!
+- Talk to admissions and apply today!